tlindsley01-collab/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# :rocket: sql-data-warehouse-project

 Welcome to my **sql-data-warehouse-project** repository!

-This project was my first attempt at building a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights what I have learned by applying common, foundational practices in data engineering and analytics.
+This project was my first attempt at learning SQL and building a data warehouse via an online course delivered by Baraa Khatib Salkini (AKA DataWithBaraa).
+Not only is this my first attempt at SQL and data warehouse fundamentals....it is also my first time working in Git and building a repo.

+This project serves as the firstportfolio project entry in Git and it highlights what I  learned.

+I strongly recommend checking out Baraa's Git page and exploring some of his courses --> **[DataWithBaraa](https://github.com/DataWithBaraa)**

 ## Project Requirements